How to interrupt & how to respond exercise

 Close

-2. When another person asks the person that has interrupted to stop and let the speaker continue, is
+2. When another person asks the person that has interrupted to stop and let the speaker continue, they say

 I think you should let him finish: